aiidateam/aiida-core/docs/source/topics/processes/usage.rst

     out[2] 'the process had an identity crisis'

 This is useful, because the caller can now programmatically, based on the ``exit_status``, decide how to proceed.
-This is an infinitely more robust way of communcating specific errors to a non-human then parsing text based logs or reports.
+This is an infinitely more robust way of communicating specific errors to a non-human than parsing text-based logs or reports.
-Additionally, The exit codes make it also very easy to query for failed processes with specific error codes.
+Additionally, the exit codes make it very easy to query for failed processes with specific error codes.

 .. _topics:processes:usage:exit_code_conventions: